-During summer period, the school operations undergo a material change.
-For the purposes of this discussion, the summer period occurs two months from May to June or June to July of every year depending on each school's academic year.
+During summer and enrollment period, the school operations undergo a material change.
+For the purposes of this discussion, the summer period occurs two months from May to June or June to July of every year depending on each school's academic calendar.

-During the summer term, student enrollment drops significantly because majority of matriculating students go on break.
+During the summer term, student enrollment drops significantly because the majority of matriculating students go on break.
 Therefore, there is a seasonal shift in revenues as enrolment drops in the summer term.
-Despite the lower revenue during the summer term, the schools continue to carry the same periodic fixed costs resulting to lower net profits during the school summer period.
+Despite the lower revenue during the summer term and enrollment period, the schools continue to carry the same periodic fixed costs resulting to lower net profits during the school summer period.